enactjs/ui-test-utils/README.md

 npm test -- --spec /Input
 ```

-Note: `pattern' can also be a regex and may need to be in quotes to prevent expansion on the command line if you use a regex.
+Note: `pattern' can also be a regex and may need to be in quotes to prevent expansion on the command line.

 ## Failed Test Screenshots

 When a test fails, a screenshot will be captured showing the state when it failed.
 The screenshots are saved to **`./errorShots/`**.
 The test run will display the filename for a failed test:

-Screenshot location: /errorShots/<test title>.png

 Example: